FRICTION STIR WELDING: BUTT & LAP COMPARISON

 Very bad defect by the forces applied to the upper plate in the direction we see above.

-Moving on to talk specifically about kissing-bong defect, as it is a non stiring zone, we reduce the weld section.
+Moving on to talk specifically about kissing-bond defect, as it is a non-stirring zone, we reduce the weld section.
 That is, we reduce the mechanical resistance of the weld due to the fact that the weld is smaller.

 These defects (hooking and kissing-bond) are those that directly affect the resistance of the weld, and both can be found in lap welding.
 Therefore, lap welds generally have a lower resistance than butt welds.

-As we have already mentioned, hooking and kissing-bond are due to poor stirring phenomenon.
+As mentioned before, hooking and kissing-bond are due to poor stirring phenomenon.
 Therefore, to prevent these defects from occurring, we must increase the effect of stirring, which is achieved by reducing the FSW welding speed.

 No edge preparation is required for FSW lap welding, as the parts to be welded are placed on top of each other.
 In addition, no further surface preparation is needed (no degreasing, no brushing).

-This process is made easier by carrying out a Friction Stir Welding of the lap type.
+This process facilitated by Friction Stir Welding of the lap type.
 Why?
 The tool pushes one part over the other one with a force that limits the gap between the components.

 In addition, when performing a butt weld, it is imperative that the tool follows the joint pass.
 The reason for this is that if the FSW tool is away from this joint line, we could have defects such as lack of penetration.
 It is therefore important that the clamping system ensures that the tool is in the correct position at all times while Friction Stir Welding is performed.
 However, when carrying out a FSW lap weld it is not necessary to follow any joint line, so the clamping system can be less accurate.